Alternative names for parathyroid hormone

 Parathyroid hormone is mainly controlled by the negative feedback of calcium levels in the blood to the parathyroid glands.
 Low calcium levels in the blood stimulate parathyroid hormone secretion, whereas high calcium levels in the blood prevent the release of parathyroid hormone.
 Small decreases in magnesium levels in the blood can also stimulate parathyroid hormone secretion, whereas large decreases can prevent it.
-Parathyroid hormone may also be stimulated by increases in blood phosphate levels.

 What happens if I have too much parathyroid hormone?

 Too much parathyroid hormone causes raised calcium levels in the blood (hypercalcaemia) and may be as a result of a disease called hyperparathyroidism.
-There are three types - primary hyperparathyroidism and tertiary hyperparathyroidism in which the blood calcium level is high due to increased and unregulated parathyroid hormone secretion, and secondary hyperparathyroidism which is a response to low calcium levels caused by other mechanisms, eg, kidney disease.
+There are three types - primary hyperparathyroidism and tertiary hyperparathyroidism in which the blood calcium level is high due to increased and unregulated parathyroid hormone secretion, and secondary hyperparathyroidism, which is a response to low calcium levels caused by other mechanisms, eg, kidney disease.